Cherreads

 She pointed the stylus at Michael first.

 "He still treats collision like loss of structure.
-Once the range collapses, his efficiency drops because he starts trying to re-establish the fight instead of continue it."
+Once the range collapses, his efficiency drops because he starts trying to re-establish the fight instead of continuing it."

 Then she turned the stylus toward Park.